 The following are things you should consider before and during your stay to stay gas safe on holiday:

 If you can smell gas or think there could be a gas leak within the property, it’s important to act fast.
 A gas leak also carries the risk of fire or explosion.

 If you’re holidaying in the UK, remember you can contact the gas emergency service provider for the country you’re in if you have immediate concerns.

 When you’re on holiday you’re going to relax and indulge yourself.
 You might have a bit more to drink than you would at home, spend more time out in the sun, or be more active than usual.
 It’s important to be aware that symptoms of carbon monoxide poisoning can mimic some of the effects of other holiday related sicknesses such as food poisoning, hangovers and dehydration.

-Cooler weather can bring its own dangers, too.
-Roland Wessling lost his partner in 2011 when she was overcome by CO fumes, after the couple moved their cold barbecue into their tent to avoid it being rained on.
-You can read Roland’s story or visit our BBQ safety page for further tips on staying safe.
+Carbon monoxide poisoning can also be caused by solid fuel BBQ.
+In 2011 Roland Wessling lost his partner to CO poisoning when they put their cold BBQ in their tent overnight to avoid it being rained on.
+You can read Roland’s story here or visit our page on BBQ safety for more information on how to stay safe.

 You can download our tips on gas safety on holiday as a printable PDF by clicking the button below.